A Gastronomic Extravaganza: World-Renowned Chefs and Fine Wines Unite at Hong Kong Wine & Dine Festival 2025

 (Left to right: Menex Cheung, Cheung Yat Fung, Jung Ji-sun, Jayson Tang, Andrew Wong)

-London-based chef Andrew Wong, owner of A. Wong and the first Chinese restaurant outside of Asia to hold a two-Michelin stars, can’t wait to visit Hong Kong for the premier culinary event.
+London-based chef Andrew Wong, owner of A. Wong, the first Chinese restaurant outside of Asia to hold two Michelin stars, can’t wait to visit Hong Kong for the premier culinary event.
 “I’m honoured to be part of the Hong Kong Wine & Dine Festival,” he says.
 “I look forward to working alongside so many talented local chefs to present an unforgettable experience that brings modern Chinese flavours to life while paying homage to Cantonese traditions.”

 Adding a dynamic new voice is Jung Ji-sun, the rising Korean chef and “Queen of Dim Sum” from Netflix’s Culinary Class War, owner of Tian Mi Mi Restaurant in Korea.
 “The festival is unlike any other event in Asia,” she observes.
 “Joining hands with respected chefs to reinterpret Cantonese flavours is inspiring and humbling.
 As a Korean chef, I’m thrilled to put my own spin on these traditional dishes.
 Sharing them with guests at the Tasting Room will be a highlight for me, and I hope they enjoy them just as much.”